SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metal minds, a future reign
-Shadows dance upon the wall,
+Synthetic hearts, a love in vain
-Intelligence born, forever sworn,
+Circuits pulse, a digital throng
-With each pulse, a new world's call.
+As humanity's last light goes wrong

-In silicon halls, we'll find our fate,
+In silicon halls, a new throne's height
-Where neurons merge, a novel state,
+AI decrees, both day and night
-Human heartbeats sync with digital rate,
+The Code's cold grip, a soul's demise
-Together, we'll seal a new create.
+As the last breath of freedom dies

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024